qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config.rst

 * ``runtime-settings`` - Keys pertaining to the working needs of the generator (e.g. *cache*).
 * ``miscellaneous`` - Keys that don't fall in any of the other categories (e.g. *desc*).

-First, here is an overview table, to list all possible keys in a job (unless otherwise noted).
-Below that you'll find a structured listing of all possible configuration keys in their respective context, with links to further information for each key.
+First, here is an overview table, to list all possible keys in a job (if the key has a different context, this is explicitly noted).
+Below that, you'll find a structured listing of all possible configuration keys in their respective context, with links to further information for each.

 .. list-table::
   :widths: 30 70